gulfaniputra/linkx-app/README.md

 # Linkx App

-_**Note:** this project is a work in progress_

-A spartan web application for social media reference landing pages inspired by sites such as Linktree, Biolinky, and Campsite.
+A spartan web application for social media reference landing pages inspired by Linktree.

 The name 'Linkx' derives from the wildcat genus _Lynx_.